mjdarby/Hermes/README.md

 django-ipware is used for detecting a user's IP address in case we have them on the ban-list.
 It's fairly young, but it seems to do its job well.

+## reCAPTCHA
+Google's reCAPTCHA system is supported by configuring your secret and sitekey keys inside your settings.
+See the Configuration section for more information!
+Once those values are set up, you can set 'recaptcha_enabled' to True on one of your boards to get the functionality.

 ## Database
 Hermes uses the standard Django model stuff, so it will happily attempt to use the database you specify in the project proper.
 The demo happily uses a Postgres backend.